Who We Are

 Calculated and considerate conservation efforts are the only hope in achieving a much-needed balance.
 Historically it has required and will continue to need a deep commitment from the residents in every community to do their part.
 Whether by volunteering our time, sharing our passion and knowledge with others or financially supporting organizations working to preserve native habitats, we all have something to contribute.

-Thanks to the continued support of valued community partners, incredibly dedicated volunteers and generous donors who share our vision, our first and flagship project, the Gore Nature Education Center has finally come to fruition.
-This property will be financially self-sustaining by the end of 2022, acting as a community hub for environmental education, critical habitat research, nature inspired events, experiences and exploration.
+Thanks to the continued support of valued community partners, incredibly dedicated volunteers and generous donors who share our vision, the Gore Nature Center now serves as a community hub for environmental education, critical habitat research, nature inspired events, experiences and exploration.

 Proud Member of the following organizations